flutter/website/src/content/cookbook/architecture/command.md

   }
 });

-With this approach you also need to clear the error state each time you execute this action, otherwise this action will happen each time notifyListeners() is called.
+You need to clear the error state each time you execute this action, otherwise this action will happen each time `notifyListeners()` is called.

 viewModel.addListener(() {
   if (viewModel.error != null) {